All Articles Tagged "Viola Davis"

 The script will be penned and executive produced by “Grey’s Anatomy’s” Peter Norwalk along with Shonda Rhimes and Betsy Beers.
 Michael Offer will direct the pilot, which is scheduled to film in Philadelphia.
 Joining Viola in the pilot’s cast will be Matt McGorry, Aja Naomi King, Alfie Enoch, Karla Souza, Jack Falahee and Charlie Weber.

-Sounds like a bunch a scandalous goodness waiting to unfold!
+Sounds like a bunch of scandalous goodness waiting to unfold!

 Hollywood just loves to have a white person donning a cape come in and save some poor, Black soul.
 While some of these White Savior movies were based on true stories, others were just made up and a little too over the top.